Reviews You Can Rely On

 Credit: Zpacks

 The steep slopes of mid-style ultralight tents are also very effective at repelling the wind and rain, and the Hyperlite Mountain Gear UltaMid 2, with its DCF fabric, ranks up with the best.
-For a more modest price, the 3F UL Gear Lanshan 2 Pro has better than the average stormworthiness due to its inherent mid-style and extra tie-down points.
+For a more modest price, the 3F UL Gear Lanshan 2 Pro has better than average storm-worthiness due to its inherent mid-style and extra tie-down points.
 Its sil-nylon fabric may need to be re-tensioned, but the silicone-treated fabric will hopefully keep this at a minimum.

 Extra Stakes and Cord Often Not Included

 One-person tents also show a phenomenal amount of weather resistance.
 The single-pole Tarptent Aeon Li is engineered with an incredible eye for every small detail to stay solid during the worst weather.
 Its high-angle sides encourage any surprise snow to slide right off.
-The Durston X-Mid 1P Gen 2 also shares the attribute of steep sides but uses two trekking poles rather than one to give you two vestibules for cooking, changing, and storing wet gear.
+The Durston X-Mid 1P Gen 3 also shares the attribute of steep sides but uses two trekking poles rather than one to give you two vestibules for cooking, changing, and storing wet gear.

 Credit: Justin Simoni